 15. Straight Outta Compton (2015)

-The true story behind the formation of the most influential hip hop groups of all time, ‘Straight Outta Compton’ shows how 5 talented individuals from hostile surroundings came together to form N.W.A.
-The film is truly inspirational and if you follow rap and hip hop or are a music enthusiast, this film is a must watch.
+The true story behind the formation of the most influential hip hop group of all time, ‘Straight Outta Compton’ shows how 5 talented individuals from hostile surroundings came together to form N.W.A.
+The film is truly inspirational and if you follow rap and hip hop or are a music enthusiast, it’s a must watch.

 Read More: Best Road Trip Movies of All Time

 14. The King’s Speech (2010)